-In a world with an increasingly democratic dissemination of trustworthy and unreliable information and a corroded position of experts, the World Federation of Science Journalists (WFSJ) has taken on the mission to empower journalists and to provide them with the tools and the know-how to better access, evaluate and communicate scientific evidence, in sometimes chaotic and dangerous environments.
+In a world with increasingly democratic dissemination of both trustworthy and unreliable information, and where the authority of experts is being undermined, the WFSJ has taken on the mission to empower journalists and to provide them with the tools and know-how to better access, evaluate, and communicate scientific evidence, sometimes in chaotic and dangerous environments.

-With science and journalism going through some turbulent times and with the freedom of the press under threat in many countries it is, now more than ever, our central role to develop a portfolio of programmes to educate, engage and communicate scientific and technological understanding.
+Science and journalism are going through turbulent times, and freedom of the press is under threat in many countries.
+Consequently, our central role now, more than ever, is to develop a portfolio of programmes to educate, engage, and communicate scientific and technological understanding.

 Collaboration between science-knowledge brokers

-Addressing tomorrow’s major communication challenges requires the collaboration and resources of all science-knowledge brokers including scientists, educators, community-based stakeholders, civil society, foundations, institutions, universities, etc. We rely on consistent and effective collaboration to:
+Addressing tomorrow’s major communication challenges requires the collaboration and resources of all science-knowledge brokers, including scientists, educators, community-based stakeholders, civil society, foundations, institutions, and universities.
+We rely on consistent and effective collaboration to:

-- Built and restore trust between science, scientists, and citizens
+- Build and restore trust between science, scientists, and citizens.

-- Take a role in public policy decision-making, such as the challenges behind open science & open data
+- Take a role in public policy decision-making, such as the challenges behind open science and open data.

-- Prepare societies to understand how science & technology is going to affect our lives
+- Prepare societies to understand how science and technology are going to affect our lives.

-- Close the gap in communication between scientists, journalists & communities
+- Close the gap in communication between scientists, journalists, and communities.

-- Have a substantial impact on the scientific challenges facing our societies: climate change, environment, antimicrobial resistance (AMR), infectious diseases, vaccines, etc.
+- Have a substantial impact on the scientific challenges facing our societies, such as climate change, the environment, antimicrobial resistance, infectious diseases, and vaccines.

 Addressing major challenges and issues